 To get started with on-host integrations:

-- If you do not already have New Relic infrastructure monitoring enabled, install the infrastructure agent.
+- If you don't already have New Relic infrastructure monitoring enabled, install the infrastructure agent.

 If we don't currently offer an integration for a service you use, consider creating your own integration with Flex.